-Abstract: We establish negative moment bounds for the minimum eigenvalue of the normalized Fisher information matrix in a stochastic regression model with a deterministic time trend.
+We establish negative moment bounds for the minimum eigenvalue of the normalized Fisher information matrix in a stochastic regression model with a deterministic time trend.
 This result enables us to develop an asymptotic expression for the mean squared prediction error (MSPE) of the least squares predictor of the aforementioned model.
-Our asymptotic expression not only helps better understand how the MSPE is affected by the deterministic and random components, but also inspires an intriguing proof of the formula for the sum of the elements in the inverse of the Cauchy/Hilbert matrix from a prediction perspective.
+Our asymptotic expression not only helps better understand how the MSPE is affected by the deterministic and random components, but also inspires an intriguing proof of the formula for the sum of elements in the inverse of the Cauchy/Hilbert matrix from a prediction perspective.

-Key words and phrases: Cauchy matrix, Hilbert matrix, mean squared prediction error, minimum eigenvalue, negative moment bound, stochastic regression model.
+Keywords: Cauchy matrix, Hilbert matrix, mean squared prediction error, minimum eigenvalue, negative moment bound, stochastic regression model

-1. Introduction
+1 Introduction

-The stochastic regression model is a widely used statistical model, owing to its broad applications in engineering, economics, medicine, and many other scientific fields.
-In their seminal paper, Lai and Wei (1982) laid the theoretical foundations for parameter estimation in such a model.
+The stochastic regression model is one of the most widely used statistical models due to its broad applications in engineering, economics, medicine, and many other scientific fields.
+In their seminal paper, Lai and Wei (1982) laid the theoretical foundations of parameter estimation in such a model.
 In particular, they proposed a set of weakest possible conditions under which the linear least squares estimate achieves strong consistency.
-Lai and Wei's paper inspired a great deal of exciting work, bringing insights into prediction, model selection, nonlinear estimation, stochastic approximation, and adaptive control; see, for example, Chen and Guo (1986), Lai and Wei (1986), Wei (1987), Wei (1992), Lai (1994), Lai and Lee (1997), Chen, Hu and Ying (1999), and Gerencsér, Hjalmarsson and Mårtensson (2009).
+Lai and Wei's (1982) paper inspired a great deal of exciting work, bringing insights into prediction, model selection, non-linear estimation, stochastic approximation, and adaptive control; see, e.g., Chen and Guo (1986), Lai and Wei (1986), Wei (1987, 1992), Lai (1994), Lai and Lee (1997), Chen et al. (1999), and Gerencsér et al. (2009).